AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2-0/email-template-syntax.md

 ## Boolean {#boolean}

 If you specify a variable as a Boolean, the end user will be able to toggle the option on/off within the email editor.
-You specify a Boolean variable using&nbsp;<meta> with class=“mktoBoolean”
+You specify a Boolean variable using <meta> with class=“mktoBoolean”

 Required attributes
-**id**:&nbsp;How you reference the variable within your email template.
+**id**: How you reference the variable within your email template.
 **mktoName**: String.
 This is the display name that will be shown in Email Editor 2.0.
 Best practice is to use a descriptive name.

 Optional attributes